 Deer Diseases: Deer are effected by a multitude of diseases, some are fatal to humans and other animals.
 Bovine Tuberculosis and Encephalitis are prevalent in other states.
 Chronic Wasting Disease is in Iowa, Hemorrhagic blue Tongue and EHD has been detected in over 63 counties in Iowa, and has spread to cattle herds.
 Lyme disease and Powassan Virus caused by deer ticks is present throughout Iowa and growing with the deer population, and is two very serious diseases.

 The presence of Lyme disease and deer ticks indicates significant numbers of deer.
 Deer ticks cannot spread Lyme to humans without at least 8-10 deer per square mile.
 This has been found to be a consistent number in studies across New England.
-New research shows over 300,000 new cases of Lyme disease per year.
-The facts show, no deer, no Lyme disease, read the report here: www.deeralliance.com/node/10
+New research shows over 500,000 new cases of Lyme disease per year.
+The facts show, no deer, no Lyme disease, read the report here: www.deeralliance.com/node/10 .
+My dog got Lyme disease and cost me several hundred dollars to treat it.
+Know the symptoms of Lyme disease and if you think you or your animals may have it, get tested as this is a very serious disease and can cause long lasting health problems.

 Garlic Mustard: Many areas where there is high deer concentrations have the forest floor covered with garlic mustard.
 Deer destroy the native forest plants first and then they carry the small garlic seeds in there hoofs to new areas.
 Deer do not eat this plant so it has now taken over many of our forested areas where the overpopulations of deer congregate, destroying the native habitat.